Sage College Publishing Podcast

 Current Trends Shaping the Field of Mass Communication

-October 03, 2023 Sage College Publishing Podcast Season 1 Episode 1
+Sage College Publishing Podcast: Mass Communication Season 1 Episode 1

 Join best-selling author and educator Vincent F. Filak as he dives into the dynamic world of mass communication.
 Uncover the thrilling evolution of the field, feel the pulse of new technologies, and join the journey into the future of this ever-evolving discipline.